 Because of its bulk, I’m I’m seriously considering a much shorter, popular version of Between Two Fires (tentatively titled Friendly Fire, Feral Fire) to be published in a venue yet to be determined.
 My primary task, however, is to move the project texts into print.

-Meanwhile, I have an essay on the New Jersey Pinelands, probably the country’s most famous unknown firescape [Bog and burn], two on the Yarnell Hill fire tragedy [After the fire; A Refusal to mourn the death, by fire, of a crew in Yarnell], and one on fire from the perspective of the Leopold wolf-kill site [Thinking like a burnt mountain], and, the latest, a meditation on the hybrid fire regime that is defining the West [Fire management as mashup].
+Meanwhile, I have an essay on the New Jersey Pinelands, probably the country’s most famous unknown firescape [Bog and burn], two on the Yarnell Hill fire tragedy [After the fire; A Refusal to mourn the death, by fire, of a crew in Yarnell], and one on fire from the perspective of the Leopold wolf-kill site, which Aeon has published [Thinking like a burnt mountain], and, the latest, a meditation on the hybrid fire regime that is defining the West [Fire management as mashup].

 The regional studies have proved informative and fun.
 I’d like to continue them after the project has formally concluded.
 It’s time Colorado, Utah, and Nevada entered the national narrative.
 And then there are the Lake States, the eastern oak woodlands, New England – and did anyone say Alaska?

 Funding comes from the U.S. Forest Service, Department of the Interior, and Joint Fire Science Program.